 Defining Communication and Its Importance: Communication vs. Communications

 The field of communication is defined as the creation, dissemination, and mediation of written, oral, and visual communication between different parties.
 These parties can be as small as the people within a group, or as large as the millions of people reading a website or news article.
 The field of communication is not to be confused with the field of communications, which typically refers to the development and maintenance of technological systems that transmit information, such as telephone systems, radio transmissions, data transfers, and fiber optics.
 While communications as a field is focused on technology, communication focuses on human interaction and how to optimize it through effective rhetoric and strategies that employ multiple forms of media.

 Effective communication is the foundation of all important interactions and transactions that occur in society, from company negotiations to political advocacy and institutional change.
 Graduates of master’s in communication programs are prepared to excel in a wide variety of roles.
 Examples include corporate communication specialists, policy advocates, grant writers, journalists, public relations specialists, medical and health writers, marketing researchers, and more.

 Important Considerations in Communication: Applied vs. Theoretical, Corporate/Organizational vs. Social Advocacy

 For students researching master’s degrees in communication, programs can generally be divided into thematic categories that are separate from program specializations.
 It is important to understand these themes so that students can choose a program that aligns with their professional and career goals.
-Programs can be categorized into applied communication programs versus theoretical and research focused programs.
+Programs can be categorized into applied communication programs versus theoretical/social scientific research focused programs.
 In addition, there are programs that focus on the strategies and techniques used to promote a company or organization (e.g. public relations, marketing, organizational leadership, media management…) versus programs that focus on social advocacy and using communication to improve society.